googleforgames/global-multiplayer-demo/README.md

 $ gcloud builds submit --config=cloudbuild.yaml --substitutions=_RELEASE_NAME=rel-1
 ```

-After the initial Agones Deployment, we must now get the Agones Allocatior's External load balancer IPs for each GKE cluster:
+After the initial Agones Deployment, we must now get the Agones Allocation's External load balancer IPs for each GKE cluster:

 From the GKE web console: